piedraj/AnalysisCMS/README.md

     ./make

 It is always good to test the code.
-You can try the following example, that reads a latino tree and produces the corresponding histograms.
+The following example reads a latino tree and produces the corresponding histograms.

     ./runAnalysis /gpfs/csic_projects/tier3data/LatinosSkims/RunII/MC_Spring15/21Oct/25ns/latino_WZTo3LNu.root 25ns